 The most recent delisting battle started in January 2021, leading to a court-ordered three-day controversial wolf hunt during the breeding season in February, and it went over the allotted quota; angering many Wisconsinites.
 The Wisconsin Department of Natural Resources (WDNR) began work on a new state Wolf Management Plan that was last completed in 1999.
 The DNR formed a committee of stakeholders, including the tribes. ™

 Ojibwe bands in Red Cliff and Bad River have their own, Ma’iingan (Wolf) Relationship Plans.
-The state must work with the tribes on wolf management, including any wolf hunting seasons.
+The state must work with the tribes on wolf management, including hunting seasons.
 Political battles began over how to manage the next hunt in November 2021.
 The struggle between the DNR, its Natural Resources Board, and pro-wolf advocates ended with several lawsuits and one that yielded an injunction to stop the November 2021 wolf hunt.
-The Six Ojibwe tribes also sued and claimed the wolf hunt violated their treaty rights.
+The Six Ojibwe tribes sued and claimed the wolf hunt violated their treaty rights.
 A year after the controversial wolf hunt, a California judge ordered gray wolves in much of the lower 48 states back on the ESA on February 18, 2022.
 Though gray wolves have numerically recovered in Wisconsin, the future of wolf management remains in limbo in the state. ™

 Meet the People